Why did my dental filling keep dropping out?

 Choice of Restorative Dental Materials

 The attending doctor will recommend the ideal choice of materials based on the condition and position of the tooth for restoration.
-At times where the size of the restoration is too large for composite materials, the doctor may even suggest materials like ceramic or zirconia.
+At times when the size of the restoration is too large for composite materials, the doctor may even suggest materials like ceramic or zirconia.
 These materials are durable and less prone to frequent chips and replacements.

 Wear a Protective Oral Appliance